m13253/JKSN/README.md

 #### Hashtable refresher:

 Hashtable refresher is an array of string that can be transferred before the value or inside arrays or objects.
-It does not produce any values but forces the build of a hashtable that can be used with `0x3c` `0x4c` `0x5c`.
+It does not produce any values but forces the build of a hashtable that can be used with `0x3c` or `0x5c`.

 Normally hashtable referesher is not useful since the hashtable is built during the first occurence of a string, however it is useful if there is a persistent connection exchanging continuous JKSN stream.

+There are two hashtables with size 256, one for text strings (UTF-16, UTF-8), the other for blob strings.

     0x70: clear the hashtable
     0x7n (where 1<=n<=c): an array of string containing n strings is followed